The mere idea of scheduling an appointment with the dentist can make just about anyone awfully anxious.

 You have to trust this person completely with a part of yourself.

-Not only will regular visits to the dentist help to improve your oral health, but also prevent any dreadful impacts on other health risks.
+Regular visits to Dental Avant Garde not only help to improve oral health, but also prevent any dreadful impacts on other health risks.

 In truth, the only question relevant here is: How do you choose the dentist that best fits you?